ZetaTwo/pwny-racing/website/content/episodes/episode11.md

 Author: LarsH

-The challenge will appear here after the episode.
+The challenge was an AVR pwnable.
+The challenge together with setup instructions can be downloaded here: [Challenge 23](/challenges/chall23-dist.tgz).

-NOTE: The goal is always to get full code execution, even if you in some cases can read the flag without it.
-We are now hosting the remote challenges so that you can try to solve them against our server.
-However, there is no way to turn in flags or track progress.
+NOTE: In this particular challenge, the goal is not to gain code execution.
+Simply reading the flag is enough.